mardot/pzcheeses/README.md

 ## Additions/upgrades:

 If time permitted:
-Markup: * Incorporate a loading function
+* Incorporate a loading function
 * link to mongoDB using mongoose
 * Integrate a login function using JWT or OAUTH, to allow a user to login and add/delete/edit cheeses.
 * Incorporate middleware for logging errors
 * Add testing to check everything is working
 * Use Restful API (async/await)